Axel13fr/CarND-Advanced-Lane-Lines/writeup.md

 ---

-###Pipeline (video)
+### Pipeline (video)

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-Here's a [link to my video result](./project_output.mp4)
+Here's a [link to my video result](./project_output.mp4) To generate the video again, simply start run.py

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My approach managed to pass the project video without any average done onto the polynomial fits but this would have been something to do at least over 5 frames to smooth out the output better.
 If a line is not found at all in my implementation, this is no recovery mecanism implemented such as using the previous fit or if strong enough, using the other line fit as the 2 are parallel, just like I did when correcting the weak lines.